Mammoth Cave National Park

 Cleaveland Avenue Cave Tour Mammoth Cave National Park

 After our bus ride back, we headed to finish loading the car at the campsite.
 We drove to a final hike a few miles away before making our way toward Nashville.
-The Cedar Sink Trail was a 2-mile loop trail that turned out to be our favorite hike at Mammoth Cave National Park.
+The Cedar Sink Trail is a 2-mile loop trail that turned out to be our favorite hike at Mammoth Cave National Park.
 This was much more interesting than all the other hikes we did the day before.
+Parts of the underground river system in the park can be seen on this hike.

 Cedar Sink Trail Mammoth Cave National Park